MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/locations/add-a-location.md

 - MET150
 - MOE150
 ms.assetid: c37cf1b1-5915-4eb1-9f78-72c48cad3b4b
-description: "Add locations so your organization's offices, buildings, and other workspaces appear in your Microsoft Search in Bing work results"
+description: "Add locations so your organization's offices, buildings, and other workspaces appear in your Microsoft Search work results"
 ---

 # Add a location

 Add a location and when your users search they'll see the address of the building, office, or place and its location on a map.
 They can also use Bing Maps to get directions, see what's nearby, and more.

-1. Go to the Microsoft Search in Bing Admin portal
+1. Go to the Microsoft Search Admin portal

 2. In the navigation pane, click **Locations**